g-rov/lausm/README.md

 The easiest way to install everything you need is by using [conda].
 It includes Python, NumPy, VMTK and VTK.

-First, download and install [conda], Anaconda or [miniconda] package:
+First, download and install [conda], anaconda or [miniconda] package:

 Create an environment and activate it:

 ```
 $ conda create --name vmtk python=3.6.4
 $ conda activate vmtk
 ```

 Install vmtk, vtk, itk and NumPy: